Best Baby Wash for Newborns

 Regular soaps vs. Baby Wash

 We like clean babies but we like them to be healthy even more.
-Babies have delicate skin so you want a natural wash and shampoo to avoid skin irritation.
+Babies have delicate skin so you want a natural body wash and shampoo to avoid skin irritation.
 So make sure the bathing products you’re using, like the wash or the after bath lotion, are safe for newborns and have been formulated specifically for babies to use.
 You will want a baby wash that is effective at removing dirt and germs but one that is also gentle to a baby’s sensitive skin and won’t strip them of their natural oils.
 Constant contact with bath products that contain irritants and harsh chemicals can then lead to your newborn developing dry skin, flakiness, rashes and can worsen eczema and baby acne.
 When in doubt, if you’re going to wash your baby with a regular non-baby wash, it’s always better not to bathe your baby at all or to ditch the cleanser and just wash them with water.
 The generic soaps and washes we use can at times be harmful to newborns even if they claim to have been formulated for sensitive skin, so always err on the safe side and stick to made-for-babies bath products.

 Which Baby Wash is the Best?